-All water sessions will take approximately 3 - 4 hours, but will depend on sightings so times are flexible.
+All water sessions will take approximately three - four hours, but will depend on sightings so times are flexible.
 Right after sunset, you will be heading back to the accommodation for drinks before dinner is served at 20:00, putting an end to the first day in Chobe.

 During the following days the safari boat will change locations in search of different opportunities.
-A total of 8 photo sessions will be enjoyed.
+A total of eight photo sessions will be enjoyed.

 After your last early morning photo session on the photographic boat, you will return to the safari boat for a hearty breakfast before being transferred to Kasane Airport (BBK) for a chartered flight back to Maun to connect with your flights back home.